 Asphalt shingles are the easiest to install next to some flat roofing types.
 Because of their light weight, simple fastening (nails), and ease to cut, these shingles can be applied at almost twice the speed of slate.
-When you choose this option for your Cincinnati or Chicago area roofing, you’ll have access to a variety of styles, colors, and thicknesses that can emulate the beauty of more premium materials like wood shakes and/or slate.
+When you choose this option for your Cincinnati area roofing, you’ll have access to a variety of styles, colors, and thicknesses that can emulate the beauty of more premium materials like wood shakes and/or slate.
 Roofing Annex carries asphalt shingles from GAF, the leading roof manufacturer in North America, along with CertainTeed and Owens Corning.
 You can choose from three-tab, Timberline®, and Designer series—all of which can maximize your home’s look and comfort.
 It’s the designer shingles that take half of the “Style Focused” crowd with it.
 These shingles cost a good deal more than a standard Timberline but nowhere near as much as Premium Cedar Shake or Slate Tile roofs.

 Call on a GAF Master Elite Roofing Contractor™ for a job done right.